SunrisesIllNeverSee/MOS2ES-Teaser-TM-PPA/README.md

 ---

+🧠 Pro Tip

+You can copy any section of this repo and paste it into ChatGPT or another AI assistant to help decode, explain, or teach it back to you.
+Try it on equations, glossary terms, or architecture diagrams — it works.

+---

 ## 📂 File Contents
 - `reciepts.pdf`
   Contains the official USPTO trademark filing receipt and the abstract/first page of two provisional patent applications.